Kids can fly solo on Southwest: Everything you need to know about unaccompanied minors

 Southwest considers kids 12 and older “young travelers” and allows them to travel alone without the additional fee.

+You can book an unaccompanied minor like any other reservation, using either Southwest points or cash.
 When you enter your child’s birth date, you’ll be asked if they will be traveling with someone over the age of 12.
-Simply answer “no,” and Southwest prompts you to fill-out a special travel document with parent or guardian contact information.
+Simply answer “no,” and Southwest will prompt you to fill out a special travel document with parent or guardian contact information.

-Have this form filled-out and ready to give to the gate agent.
+Have this form filled out and ready to give to the gate agent.

-You’ll also need to have:
+You’ll also need: